 If an administration requests it, all other administrations having participated to this CPG meeting and having signed a bilateral/multilateral coordination agreements are ready to have an exchange of letters confirming that there will be no request to abrogate any of the bilateral/multilateral coordination agreement already signed before the phasing out of the ARNS system in the band 790-862 MHz.

-Norway administration informed the meeting of the signature of the bilateral agreement with Russian Federation yesterday.
-He warmly thanked the Russian Federation for all the efforts made for ensuring a successful outcome of the discussion.
+The Norwegian administration informed the meeting of the signature of the bilateral agreement with Russian Federation.
+It warmly thanked the Russian Federation for all the efforts made for ensuring a successful outcome of the discussion.

+Russian Federation also warmly thanked Norwegian administration and other administrations with which it has been possible to sign bilateral agreement in a very short period of time.

 Text for Turkey

+CEPT will support countries wishing to include their name in the footnote 5.316A

+Czech Republic offered to prepare a multicountry proposal and administrations wishing to be included in 5.316A should contact Karel Antousek for this purpose.

-The ECP can be found in annex Annex V AI 1.7
+The ECP can be found in annex Annex V AI 1.17